crazy-max/firefox-history-merger/README.md

 ## Requirements

-Schema minimal version that can be used is **v39 (Firefox 57)**.
+Schema version that can be used is **v39 (Firefox 57)** to **v52 (Firefox 67)**.
 Check if your `places.sqlite` is compatible with `info` command.

-If your database is not compatible, you can copy your `places.sqlite` in a Firefox 57 or higher [profile folder](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data), then launch/close Firefox and your `places.sqlite` should now be compatible.
+If your database is not compatible, you can copy your `places.sqlite` in a compatible Firefox [profile folder](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data), then launch/close Firefox and your `places.sqlite` should now be compatible.

 ## Download